 This for instance really messes up my signature which includes some formatting and a picture.

 It there any way to force Outlook to always reply in HTML format?

 There is no option in Outlook to change this default; Outlook will always reply and forward in the same format (Plain Text, Rich Text or HTML) of the original message.
 This is to keep the original message intact, maintain the preference or technical limitation of the original sender.

-For instance, several mail clients on mobile devices do not support HTML formatted messages and HTML formatted messages are also larger than the Plain Text equivalent.
+For instance, several mail clients for the web and smartphone apps do not support HTML formatted messages and HTML formatted messages are also larger than the Plain Text equivalent.

-If you still need to change the message format, you can do this manually or automatically via an add-in.
+If you still need to change the message format, you can do this manually or automatically via a macro or an add-in.